-The Titsey Trail 10K was first held in 2009 and since then, eight editions of the race have raised nearly £56,000 for charities which provide much-needed services in the Oxted area.
+The Titsey Trail 10K was first held in 2009 and since then, over £69,000 has been raised from the ten years of the race for local charities which provide much-needed services in the Oxted area.

-The 2016 race has raised £6,000 for two local charities providing services to local people, The Woodhouse Centre and Moor House School & College, as well as a further £700 being donated to other charities that provide support services to the race.
+The 2018 race has raised £6,681 for two local charities providing services to local people, The Orpheus Centre and the Moor House School & College, as well as a further £700 being donated to other charities that provide support services to the race.
+The cheques for the two main charities will be presented after the club AGM on 18th December.

 THANK YOU to all race participants and volunteers for making this possible.